wavemaker/docs/learn/app-development/services/api-designer/import-rest-apis-swagger.md

 If you cannot find an entity for a path, look for the **Others** entry from the **Entities** list.
 You can use them as a Variable; however, it does not support CRUD operations.
 :::

+## Authentication

+## Integrating Imported REST Services

+When you have successfully imported the entities, you can grad and drop data widgets to perform CRUD operations, or create a service variable and integrate it with data widgets to perfom a single operation at a time.

 ### Supported Widgets

-When you have successfully imported the entities, you can create a service variable and integrate it with data widgets to perform CRUD operations.

-**Desktop Supported**: DataTable, Form, Cards (read-only), List (read-only)
+**Web**: DataTable, Form, Cards (read-only), List (read-only)

 **Mobile**: List with Form

+### Creating CRUD Variables

+You can create CRUD variables only by drag and drop of widgets.

-## Creating Service Variable for Entities
+### Creating Service Variable for Entities

 1. Select **Variable** from the workspace toolbar.